Key Points:

 Polo Towers

-All rooms at Polo Towers have a balcony, although they’re typically only large enough to fit a couple of chairs.
-That should be ok though as most don’t need much room for activities besides taking in the view.
+Every room at Polo Towers has a balcony, although they’re typically only large enough to fit a couple of chairs.
+That should be ok, though, as most don’t need much room for activities besides taking in the view.

 The Signature at MGM Grand

-Set behind MGM Grand just off the Las Vegas Strip, many rooms at The Signature at MGM Grand offer a balcony as an amenity.
+Set behind MGM Grand just off the Strip, many rooms at The Signature offer a balcony as an amenity.

-While the base “Deluxe Suites” do not offer a balcony, their “Deluxe Balcony Suite“, and “One Bedroom Balcony Suites” do.
+While the base “Deluxe Suites” don’t have one, their “Deluxe Balcony Suite”, and “One Bedroom Balcony Suites” do.

 Although located off the Strip technically, The Signature at MGM Grand is connected to the MGM Grand, and thus, the Strip via an enclosed walkway.

-An honorable mention, Linq offers a handful of “Poolside Cabana” Rooms that have a sliding door that opens to your own personal poolside cabana.
+An honorable mention, LINQ has a handful of “Poolside Cabana” Rooms with a sliding door that opens to a private poolside cabana.

 Other Las Vegas Hotels With Balconies